Zireaelst/Qubic-ODTU-Blockchain/README.md

 **4. Operational Methodology: Stakeholder Relationship Management**

 A systematic approach will be adopted to manage the contacts made during the events and convert them into tangible collaborations.
-This methodology will be executed with the active participation of METU Blockchain Society members.
+This methodology will be executed with the active participation of ODTU Blockchain Society members.

 1.  **Lead Identification and Information Gathering:** Initial contact will be made with individuals and organizations showing collaboration potential.
 Contact details, including Telegram, email, and LinkedIn, will be requested.
 2.  **Segmentation and Grouping:** The collected contacts will be segmented into five main categories based on their expertise and potential contributions.
 They will then be added to dedicated Telegram groups for focused communication: